Skiylia-Lang/RPythonSkiylia/README.md

 Skiylia is dynamically typed, object oriented, and most importantly *interpreted*.
 While it may share many similarities with C derivatives, its heritage is definitely Pythonic.

-The main directory housing the PySkiylia interpreter is [here](../../tree/main/PySkiylia).
+The main directory housing the RPythonSkiylia interpreter is [here](../../tree/main/RPythonSkiylia).
 Within that directory is a separate document listing the most important syntax for Skiylia.

 ## Sample code